Thermodynamically consistent machine learning model for excess Gibbs energy

-Figure~\ref{fig:combined_binary_plot} compares HANNA’s predictive performance for binary mixtures against that of modified UNIFAC (Dortmund)~\cite{Weidlich1987,Constantinescu2016}, hereafter referred to as mod.
+Figure~\ref{fig:combined_binary_plot} compares HANNA's predictive performance for binary mixtures against that of modified UNIFAC (Dortmund)~\cite{Weidlich1987,Constantinescu2016}, hereafter referred to as mod.
 UNIFAC.
 We use mod.
 UNIFAC as the primary benchmark in this work, because it is the most established predictive $g^\mathrm{E}$ model in industry and academia.

-We use mod.
-UNIFAC as the primary benchmark in this work, because it is the most established $g^\mathrm{E}$-model in industry and academia.
-Additionally, we compare HANNA to mod.
-UNIFAC 2.0 \cite{Hayer2025a}, a ML-enhanced version of UNIFAC that exceeds the original model in scope due to a completed interaction parameter matrix.
-Furthermore, we also compare HANNA to UNIFAC-LLE~\cite{Magnussen1981}, a version of UNIFAC that was specifically parameterized to describe LLE data between $283.15\,\mathrm{K}$ and $313.15\,\mathrm{K}$.
-The comparisons to mod.
-UNIFAC 2.0 and UNIFAC-LLE on binary mixtures can be found in the Supporting Information (cf. Figs. S.8 and S.11, respectively).
-HANNA surpasses both models in scope and accuracy.

-The results shown in the boxplots of Fig.~\ref{fig:combined_binary_plot:a} demonstrate that HANNA outperforms mod.
-UNIFAC in prediction accuracy on the shared mod.
+The results shown in the boxplots of Fig.~\ref{fig:combined_binary_plot:a} demonstrate that HANNA \RB{has a higher prediction accuracy than mod.
+UNIFAC} on the shared mod.
 UNIFAC horizon (i.e., all systems to which mod.
-UNIFAC could be applied) for all studied data types: vapor-liquid equilibria (VLE, top), activity coefficients at infinite dilution (ACI, middle), and liquid-liquid equilibrium (LLE, bottom).
+UNIFAC could be applied) for all studied data types: activity coefficients from vapor-liquid equilibria data (TPXY, top), activity coefficients at infinite dilution (ACI, middle), and phase compositions in liquid-liquid equilibrium (LLE, bottom).
 We assess the performance using the system-specific mean absolute error $\mathrm{MAE}_\mathrm{sys}$, cf. Section~\ref{sct:Model_Evaluation}.
-The most significant difference is found for the ACI data, where the median of the system-specific mean absolute error $\mathrm{MAE}_\mathrm{sys}$ is halved from 0.2 (mod.
-UNIFAC) to 0.1 (HANNA).
-This significant difference could be related to a deficiency of UNIQUAC (on which UNIFAC is based) to correctly predict infinite dilution activity coefficients in strongly non-ideal systems~\cite{Klamt2002}.
+The most significant difference is found for the ACI data, where the median of $\mathrm{MAE}_\mathrm{sys}$ is \RB{reduced from 0.18 (mod.
+UNIFAC) to 0.11 (HANNA)}.
+This substantial improvement could be related to a deficiency of UNIQUAC (on which UNIFAC is based) to correctly predict infinite dilution activity coefficients in strongly non-ideal systems~\cite{Klamt2002}.